Chart Color Schemes

 Trott Park is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Trott Park's dwelling structures, as per the latest Census, consisted of 97.5% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's figures of 70.8% houses and 29.2% other dwellings.
-Home ownership in Trott Park stood at 32.8%, with mortgaged dwellings at 54.2% and rented ones at 13.0%.
-The median monthly mortgage repayment was $1,517, below Adelaide metro's average of $1,700.
-The median weekly rent in Trott Park was $350, slightly higher than Adelaide metro's figure of $330.
-Nationally, Trott Park's mortgage repayments were lower at $1,517 compared to the Australian average of $1,863, while rents were also lower at $350 against the national figure of $375.
+Trott Park's dwelling structure, as per the latest Census, consisted of 97.5% houses and 2.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Adelaide metro's figures of 75.2% houses and 24.9% other dwellings.
+Home ownership in Trott Park was at 32.8%, similar to Adelaide metro's level.
+The remaining dwellings were either mortgaged (54.2%) or rented (13.0%).
+The median monthly mortgage repayment in Trott Park was $1,517, lower than Adelaide metro's average of $1,562.
+The median weekly rent figure for Trott Park was $350, compared to Adelaide metro's $320.
+Nationally, Trott Park's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing